Using Site Templates and Wizards

 The Packages tab features Web packages that also require the use of Windows SharePoint Services on your Web server.
 Like the SharePoint Team Site, these packages are actually interactive Web applications that come bundled with FrontPage.
 The Packages tab features two kinds of sites: the News and Reviews site includes interactive features like discussions and reviews, and, the Web log package helps to create a blog site that includes search and discussion.

-Note: Windows SharePoint Service programs offer a world of options for groups of people who want to coordinate their online activities and projects.
+Windows SharePoint Service programs offer a world of options for groups of people who want to coordinate their online activities and projects.
 In fact, you don't even need FrontPage to use them.
-For full-fledged coverage of SharePoint, a good starting point is Jeff Webb's book, Essential SharePoint.